 Our Palo Alto 2030

-The effort to update the Comprehensive Plan is expected to build on the forward-thinking Transportation Element, fine-tuning it to respond to emerging trends and community concerns, including by:
+The updated Comprehensive Plan builds on the existing, forward-thinking Transportation Element, and fine-tunes it to respond to emerging trends and community concerns, including by:

-- Requiring proposed development to demonstrate that adequate public services are available and that its design supports walking, biking, and transit.
+- Requiring proposed development to support walking, biking, and transit.

 - Supporting reduction of greenhouse gas emissions and promoting electric and alternative fuel vehicle technology.